• pankajcd@gmail.com

 As the Akasa Air was set to touch down at Mumbai’s CSMI airport early in the morning, I could see up close how the ‘Maximum City’ has transformed itself from the time I had last visited.

-Syed Ali Akbar founded the restaurant with a paltry Rs 375 and left it to his seven sons and two daughters.
-“Lucky has since become a family business,” Mohsen said adding his father Syed Safar was only 10 when he had joined hands with his father Syed Akbar at this restaurant.
+Sayed Ali Akbar founded the restaurant and left it to his seven sons and two daughters.
+“Lucky has since become a family business,” Mohsen, a graduate from MMK College of Commerce and Economics, said adding his father Syed Safar was only 10 when he had joined hands with his father Syed Akbar at this restaurant.

-Syed Safar, who used to work at a Pune restaurant, had moved to Madanpura, a vibrant street food bazaar that was known for its rich cultural heritage in south-central Mumbai.
+Sayed Safar Ali, who used to work at a Pune restaurant, had moved to Madanpura, a vibrant street food bazaar that was known for its rich cultural heritage in south-central Mumbai.
 He was working there as a tea-coffee maker.
 “My father was a bright student.
 He had studied Botany at National College, Bandra,” he added.

 During the WWII, Lucky used to serve mill workers whose first shift used to begin at 6am.
 Troops would stop by the eateries for meals during their breaks, Mohsen said.
 “Mumbaikars’ lifestyle improved after the British left India, and families started visiting restaurants.”

 “Since its inception, my grandfather never compromised with the quality of food,” he said.
-“Even today I keep striving hard to ensure that Quality is King at ‘Lucky’,” he said, beaming with pride.
-“In the coming years nobody would possibly cook at home,” said Mohsen recalling how his grandmother would cook at home during those days and the aroma would spread to neighboring homes.
+“Even today I keep striving hard to ensure that Quality is King at Lucky,” he said, beaming with pride.
+“In the coming years, nobody would possibly cook at home,” said Mohsen recalling how his grandmother would cook at home during those days and the aroma would spread to neighboring homes.

-“It was here at Lucky restaurant filmmaker Vivek Vaswani, who was instrumental in launching Shah Rukh Khan’s film career, had signed the contract for SRK’s first movie ‘Raju Ban Gaya Gentleman’ in 1986,” he said pointing at the table where the deal was struck.
+“It was here at Lucky restaurant filmmaker Vivek Vaswani, who was instrumental in launching Shah Rukh Khan’s film career, had signed the contract for SRK’s first movie ‘Raju Ban Gaya Gentleman in 1986,” he said pointing at the table where the deal was struck.

 Years earlier, a young Salim Khan, newly arrived in Mumbai, would begin his morning cup of tea here.
 “Our signature mutton biriyani is Salman Khan’s favorite.
 He and his family members often come here,” said Mohsen, who spends almost his entire day at the restaurant to host his guests.
+Amazing!

 Pankaj Adhikari’s Blogs